JohnCowgillData/automated-invoice-processing/README.md

 ## Professional Context

-This project reflects my experience combining accounting operations with automation.
-It demonstrates how Python and Excel-based workflows can improve finance processes, reduce repetitive work, and create cleaner data for accounting teams.
+This project demonstrates my approach to solving business problems through automation.
+Rather than automating a single task, the solution transformed a repetitive accounts payable workflow into a structured, repeatable process that reduced manual effort while improving consistency and data quality.

 ### What I Would Improve Today